Bluetooth 5.3: Everything you need to know about the latest update

 Bluetooth 5.3 What you need to know 8

-Bluetooth 5.3 is a wireless technology that emits electromagnetic waves , like Wi-Fi, television or cell phones.
-These waves are classified as non-ionizing, meaning they are not capable of modifying the structure of atoms or molecules.
+Bluetooth 5.3 is a wireless technology that emits electromagnetic waves , like Wi-Fi, television, or mobile phones.
+These waves are classified as non-ionizing, meaning they cannot alter the structure of atoms or molecules.
 They are therefore considered less dangerous than ionizing waves, such as X-rays or gamma rays.

-However, non-ionizing waves can have thermal or biological effects on living tissues, depending on their frequency, intensity and duration of exposure.
+However, non-ionizing radiation can have thermal or biological effects on living tissue, depending on its frequency, intensity, and duration of exposure.
 These effects can be:

-• Thermal effects, which correspond to an increase in the temperature of tissues exposed to waves.
-This can lead to burns, inflammation or cell damage.
+• Thermal effects, which correspond to an increase in the temperature of tissues exposed to the waves.
+This can lead to burns, inflammation, or cell damage.

-• Biological effects, which correspond to a modification in the functioning of cells or organs exposed to waves.
-This can lead to sleep disturbances, stress, headaches, dizziness, nausea, heart rhythm disturbances, DNA damage, tumors or cancers.
+• Biological effects, which correspond to a change in the functioning of cells or organs exposed to the waves.
+This can lead to sleep disorders, stress, headaches, dizziness, nausea, heart rhythm disorders, DNA alterations, tumors or cancers.

 The health risks of Bluetooth 5.3 are difficult to assess , as there are few specific studies on this technology.
-Most studies focus on the effects of electromagnetic fields in general, or the effects of cell phones in particular.
+Most studies focus on the effects of electromagnetic fields in general, or on the effects of mobile phones in particular.

-Existing studies are often contradictory or incomplete, because they use different methods, different criteria or different durations.
-They are also subject to biases or limitations, such as lack of perspective, lack of control, lack of reproducibility or lack of independence.
+Existing studies are often contradictory or incomplete because they use different methods, criteria, or timeframes.
+They are also subject to biases or limitations, such as lack of follow-through, lack of control, lack of reproducibility, or lack of independence.

-However, some studies suggest that exposure to waves from Bluetooth 5.3, such as Bluetooth headphones, could have harmful effects on health .
+However, some studies suggest that exposure to Bluetooth 5.3 waves, such as those from Bluetooth headphones, could have adverse health effects .

-What are the precautions to take when using Bluetooth 5.3?
+What precautions should be taken when using Bluetooth 5.3?

-Faced with the uncertainties and controversies over the effects of Bluetooth 5.3 on health , it is recommended to adopt the precautionary principle, which consists of limiting exposure to waves and reducing potential risks.
+Given the uncertainties and controversies surrounding the health effects of Bluetooth 5.3 , it is recommended to adopt the precautionary principle, which consists of limiting exposure to waves and reducing potential risks.

 Here are some tips for using Bluetooth 5.3 safely:

-• Avoid wearing Bluetooth devices near your body or head, such as wireless headphones, smartwatches or earbuds.
+• Avoid wearing Bluetooth devices close to the body or head, such as wireless headphones, smartwatches or earbuds.

-• Favor Bluetooth devices certified by the CE (European Conformity) label, which guarantees compliance with safety and quality standards.
+• Opt for Bluetooth devices certified by the CE (European Conformity) label, which guarantees compliance with safety and quality standards.

-• Check the SAR level of Bluetooth devices before purchasing them.
-SAR (Specific Absorption Rate) measures the amount of energy absorbed by the body when using a wireless device.
-It must be less than 2 W/kg for the head and trunk and 4 W/kg for the limbs.
+• Check the SAR (Specific Absorption Rate) of Bluetooth devices before buying them.
+SAR measures the amount of energy absorbed by the body when using a wireless device.
+It should be less than 2 W/kg for the head and torso and less than 4 W/kg for the limbs.

-• Limit the duration and frequency of use of Bluetooth devices , especially by children or sensitive people.
+• Limit the duration and frequency of use of Bluetooth devices , especially for children or sensitive individuals.

-• Turn off or disable Bluetooth when not needed.
+• Turn off or disable Bluetooth when not in use.

 What is the difference between Bluetooth Low Energy and Bluetooth Classic?